-Reduce the cost of your degree though loans, scholarships, grants, and student employment opportunities.
+Fund your education though loans, scholarships, grants, and student employment.

 Federal loans help students finance a college education by borrowing federally backed funds at a reasonable interest rate.
 Federal Direct Stafford Loans and Federal Perkins Loans do not require a credit history or credit check.
 These loans are in the student's name only.